ashish-gehani/Trimmer/docs/test.md

 Trimmer Test Suite
 ==================

-We provide a test suite to check the correctness and effectiveness of debloating by Trimmer.
+We provide a test suite to check the correctness and effectiveness of debloating by **Trimmer**.
 This includes tests for individual transformations (e.g. annotation pass, loop-unrolling etc) along with stress tests.

 Test Cases Directory Structure
 ------------------